ArtiePlayz/URP-PSX-FORKED/README.md

 I Also edited some existing shaders to stop giving warnings for Shadergraph versions above 10 (custom lighting shader for example).

+### Check the [releases page](https://github.com/Math-Man/URP-PSX-FORKED/releases/tag/package) for the bundled .unitypackage file and setup instructions.

 ## Changes
 - Upgraded for Shadergraph version 14.